ran-research-lab/earsketch-webclient-2025/README.md

       Contains a variety of controllers, including:
       - `dawController.js`
       - `ideController.js`
-      - `soundbrowserController.js`
-      - `scriptbrowserController.js`

       And many others.
 If you're looking at some big, visible piece of client functionality and you're wondering where it lives, the answer is probably `webclient/scripts/src/app`.

       More code lives in the subdirectory `services/`.
 The modules here don't touch the UI directly; rather, the are invoked by the relevant controllers.
 (For example, `dawController.js` uses `services/player.js`, `ideController.js` uses `services/compiler.js`, etc.)

-      This directory also contains `app.js`, the main entry point.
-This file decides if the system is in production mode based on the URL, and sets other globals accordingly.
-(This is what causes to client to use `earsketch-dev.lmc.gatech.edu` when you host the client locally.)

 ## Notes and Maintenance TODOs